DKB VR Art Prize

 LaurenMoffatt

-Lauren's works have been exhibited internationally at Zabludowicz Collection (UK), Octobre Numerique (FR), La Gaïté Lyrique (FR), SXSW (US), Haus am Lützowplatz (DE), UNSW Galleries (AU), Daegu Art Museum (KOR), Le Grand Palais Ephémère (FR), SAVVY Contemporary (DE), FACT Liverpool (UK) The Sundance Film Festival (US) ZKM (DE), Q21 Freiraum (AT) and at Hartware MedienkunstVerein (DE).
-She lives and works in Berlin and Valencia.
+Lauren Moffatt studied painting, the theory and practice of new media art, and audiovisual art at the University of Fine Arts (AU), the Université Paris VIII (FR) and at Le Fresnoy Studio National des Arts Contemporains (FR).
+In 2022 Moffat was honored by the Certamen Internacional de Arte Digital (ES) and is the recipient of the Revista MAKMA Prize (ES); in 2021 she was awarded first prize at the first VR ART PRIZE of the DKB in cooperation mit CAA Berlin (DE).
+Lauren Moffatt’s work has been exhibited internationally at the Zabludowicz Collection (UK), Octobre Numerique (FR), La Gaïté Lyrique (FR), SXSW (US), the Haus am Lützowplatz (DE), the UNSW Galleries (AU), the Daegu Art Museum (KOR), Le Grand Palais Ephémère (FR), SAVVY Contemporary (DE), FACT Liverpool (UK), The Sundance Film Festival (US), ZKM (DE), Q21 Freiraum (AT) and at the Hartware MedienkunstVerein (DE).
+She divides her time between Berlin and Valencia.

 © Portrait Lauren Moffatt by David Zarzoso